 In Figure 6 we present the most interesting insights from the Mediawiki data set.
 We have chosen Mediawiki as a fairly representative dataset, as it comes with both a non-negligible amount of removed tables, a large duration, and, a fairly large number of tables (72).
+To reduce visual clutter, we have slightly oversimplified the graphical representation by fusing the category of rigid survivors, which involved only two tables, with the "quite survivors" category.
 Our findings are discussed below.